 St. Peter’s Basilica is a church in Vatican City.
 Historical, beautiful, filled with ornate art.
 It’s also the burial place of over 90 popes.
 A little creepy for me back then, being in a room with lots of mummified pope corpses, but at the same time something of which I would never experience again.
 Speechless.

 The Vatican and seeing the Pope was the high point of the trip for mom.
 John Paul II was the Pope in 1979, the first non-Italian in over 400 years.
 We caught him right before he headed to the US for a tour.
 I don’t remember if it was every day or certain days of the week where he would appear on a balcony and wave and say a few words and prayers to the people that came to see him.
-My memory from that day was a beautiful gold cross neckless that mom bought me in Rome and having it blessed by the Pope.
+My memory from that day was a beautiful gold cross neckless that mom bought me and then having it blessed by the Pope.
 Not being a religious person, I felt the blessing meant something and I felt protected by that neckless for years.

 Of course there are no photos of the Pope.
 We were so far back and anyone who knows a little about photography can vouch that “Instamatic” does not mean, “taking fabulous, crisp, detailed photos from far away.”
 And once he appeared the crowds were waving and there was no chance for a decent blurry shot.
 This one is photographed in my brain.